scheduleonce/developer-center/reference/Client-side API/embed-events.md

 metadata:
   robots: index
 ---
-Integrate Oncehub more deeply with your website by subscribing to client-side events from the embedded booking calendar or chatbot widget using JavaScript.
+Integrate OnceHub more deeply with your website by subscribing to client-side events from the embedded booking calendar or chatbot widget using JavaScript.
 These events function much like standard DOM events, notifying your code about important occurrences within the widget.

 ```javascript
 function oncehubEvent(e) {